Speech AWARDS TOPIC 2024:

 When

-The 2024 Speech Awards, for year 11 to 13 students, will take place between Thursday 21 and Thursday 28 March.
+The 2024 Speech Awards heats, for year 11 to 13 students, took place between Thursday 21 and Thursday 28 March with the national final on Sunday 5 May.

 Screen Shot 2023-12-19 at 10.53.16 AM.png